yoshuawuyts/knowledge/webcomponents.md

 used them extensively (`>1 year`) the only interesting parts are `custom elements` and `shadow dom`.

+## Status
+### [ 03/09/15 ]
+I first wrote this section as I was searching for reusability patterns. custom elements seemed like a good solution to reusability.
+After all: smart people were using it and it was aimed at modularity.

+After having tried and used custom elements, I'm now __against the usage of web components within applications__.
+Custom elements should only be used to implement elements that could have been browser built-ins.
+For every other use case the OO approach doesn't work well.

 ## Create
 Custom elements are registered with a name as the first argument, and a set of options as the second: